iotJumpway/Intel-Examples/Intel-Edison/_DOCS/4-Installing-OpenCV-Advanced.md

 ## Introduction

 The following information will help you install OpenCV on your Intel® Edison.
-This installation currently does not include the additional modules required for facial identification.
+This installation currently does include the additional modules required for facial identification.

 ###THIS TUTORIAL IS NOT FULLY FUNCTIONING, PLEASE WAIT UNTIL THIS MESSAGE IS REMOVED BEFORE YOU ATTEMPT THIS INSTALLATION